 Prompt treatment for feline heart disease is crucial to prevent congestive heart failure.
 Our veterinary cardiologists offer information and treatment options for heart disease in cats in Boulder, Denver, and nearby areas.

 What are the types of heart disease in cats?

-The most common kind of heart disease in cats is adult-onset hypertrophic cardiomyopathy which is generally caused by an enlargement or thickening of the heart.
+The most common type of heart disease in cats is called adult-onset hypertrophic cardiomyopathy.
+It happens when the heart becomes enlarged or thickened.

 Heart disease in cats can be either congenital or acquired:

 - Congenital heart disease in cats is present at birth and can be inherited.

 - Acquired heart disease, also known as adult-onset heart disease, usually occurs in middle-aged or older cats due to normal wear and tear on the heart.
 It can also be caused by injury or infection.

 In some cases, adult-onset heart disease develops as a secondary problem, with the primary problem originating in other areas of the body, such as the thyroid gland.

 What are the symptoms of heart disease in cats?

 It can be challenging to spot early signs of the disease in cats.
 Typically, cats don't show any symptoms until the disease has progressed.
 At this stage, they often become more withdrawn and less active.